Pontiac Solstice: Interior

 Whereas the Solstice's interior created a cluster of functions in a rightwards motion stemming from the steering wheel, the Sky's interior favored a more thinly-spread, traditional layout of buttons placed all across the vehicle.
 The Sky featured one fewer hand-hold than the Solstice, instead placing the vehicle's electrical socket nearby the lost appendage.
 The vehicles had differing shifters, gauges, air vents, power window/mirror/lock control placements, and different placements of the passenger airbag notifier in addition to the dissimilar button placements.

 The Sky was marketed as being more luxurious than the Solstice, offering power windows, traction control, cruise control, keyless entry, leather steering wheel wrap, fog lights, StabiliTrak, and a limited-slip differential as standard equipment — all optional on the Solstice.
+Conversely, the Solstice was "perceived to be generally more sleek than its Saturn counterpart, with a sportier feel that put more emphasis on performance."

 Exterior

 Both the Solstice and the Sky shared their platform, engine, and transmission, as well as numerous other parts from other General Motors models.

 The Saturn Sky exhibited slightly different badge positioning and nomenclature to the Solstice, opting for no front quarter panel badging (which was atypical for the brand at the time of the vehicle's release, though more common in later vehicles), a badge mounted to the front fascia, rear badges reading "SKY" and "TURBO" with no mention of the brand's name, only the Red Line badge preceding "SKY" on the left and the Saturn badge in the center beneath the third brake light.

 The rear of a Sky, with taller wing.

-The optional spoilers for both were mounted and shaped unlike one another, with the Sky's being taller and more pronounced, giving a more stereotypically muscular appearance to the Sky's back end, whereas the Solstice received a more evolved, simplified appearance in the rear.
-The Sky had an alternate rear fascia to the Solstice, showing a lower singular reverse light and smoother texture.
+The optional spoilers for both were mounted and shaped unlike one another, with the Sky's being called "subtle" and "projecting a more refined and European-inspired appearance."
+The Solstice had a visibly smaller spoiler, excepting the "ducktail" featured on the coupe model.
+The Sky had an alternate rear fascia to the Solstice, showing a lower singular reverse light and smooth rather than dotted plastic.
 The side brake lights had chrome outlines and the third brake light was colored white instead of red.
-Exhaust tips were also different, as the Sky's were square instead of circular.
+Exhaust tips were also different, as the Sky's were rectangular instead of circular.

 While both the Sky and Solstice were offered as drop-top convertibles, the Solstice was offered with an available targa top, which was not used for the production run of the Sky.